-- 5.1 The mandatory administrative proceeding will commence when a third-party complainant ("Complainant") has filed a Complaint with a Provider asserting that the Complainant is a harmed organization or individual as a result of the community-based gTLD registry operator not complying with the restrictions set out in the Registry Agreement. - 5.2 Established institutions, and individuals associated with defined communities, are eligible to file a community objection.
+- 5.1 The mandatory administrative proceeding will commence when a third-party complainant ("Complainant") has filed a Complaint with a Provider asserting that the Complainant is a harmed organization or individual established institution as a result of the community-based gTLD registry operator not complying with the registration restrictions set out in the Registry Agreement. - 5.2 Established institutions, and individuals associated with defined communities, are eligible to file a community objection.
 The "defined community" must be a community related to the gTLD string in the application that is the subject of the dispute.
-To qualify for standing for a community claim, the Complainant must prove both: it is an established institution or an individual, and has an ongoing relationship with a defined community that consists of a restricted population that the gTLD supports. - 5.3 The Panel will determine standing and the Expert Determination will include a statement of the Complainant's standing.
+To qualify for standing for a community claim, the Complainant must prove both: it is an established institution or an individual, and has an ongoing relationship with a defined community that consists of a restricted population that the gTLD supports. - 5.3 Complainants must have filed a claim through the Registry Restriction Problem Report System (RRPRS) to have standing to file an RRDRP. - 5.35.4 The Panel will determine standing and the Expert Determination will include a statement of the Complainant's standing.